wasm-forge/wasi2ic/README.md

 # wasi2ic

-`wasi2ic` is a tool to convert WebAssembly System Interface (WASI) dependent projects to run on the Internet Computer (IC) computer.
+`wasi2ic` is a tool to convert WebAssembly System Interface (WASI) dependent Wasm module to run on the Internet Computer (IC) computer.

 ## Usage